 Please ensure that the report includes a link or reference to the news story; this should specify the country/location of the events in question, the news agency reporting on the events and the date it was reported.
 Otherwise, ensure that suitable, academic references are used throughout to support your philosophical analysis.

 Summative Assignment 2:

 Choose one question from the assignment titles below.

-1. What is the naturalistic fallacy?
-How can we avoid committing it?
+1. What is the purpose of medicine?